 The design is ideal for carrying for long periods.
 It has a narrow blade for less cutting resistance and less potential damage to non-target species, it is light weight, and the D-handle is perpendicular to the blade for ergonomic comfort.
 Whenever I head out to work in the prairie, savanna, or woods, I have one of these with me.

 The most important thing to note about the Parsnip Predator is that they are not for prying or digging.
+They are for severing.
 They are intended to go down at a 45-degree angle, sever the root, and come back out the same angle.
 We routinely sharpen one side of the blade, depending on how much we use it.
 This cuts the root a bit easier!